harshboi/A-R-T/README.md

 Code not Modularized into files - Modularized code based on functionality into files Cluttered home directory - Moved all data files to datasets, created folders for segregating ML models based on framework used
 Instruction on running not provided in README - Added to README

+### Running Pipeline
+  Ensure the following dependencies are downloaded: